-Set the function generator's waveform (Waveforms button) to be rectangular, the frequency (Frequency button) $f_0 = 200 \, \mathrm{kHz}$, the duty cycle (DUTY button) $\tau/T = 1/2$ (i.e. 50%) and the amplitude (Amplitude button) E of the rectangular signal such that the level of the fundamental harmonic (the spectral component placed at the signal frequency, in this case 200 kHz) measured with the spectrum analyzer to be 0 dBm.
+Set the function generator's waveform (Waveforms button) to be rectangular, the frequency (Frequency button located underneath the screen) $f_0 = 200 \text{ kHz}$, the duty cycle (DUTY button located underneath the screen) $\tau/T = 1/2$ (i.e. 50%) and the amplitude (Amplitude button located underneath the screen) E of the rectangular signal such that the level of the fundamental harmonic (the spectral component placed at the signal frequency, in this case 200 kHz) measured with the spectrum analyzer to be 0 dBm.
 To avoid setting errors, set the reference level to 10 dBm - REF LVL button.
 To measure the harmonics, the centre frequency of the analyzer ("CENTER" button) is fixed at 1 MHz and SPAN at 200 kHz/div (in this way you can see more harmonics on the analyzer screen, starting with the fundamental harmonic).
 One of the markers is adjusted to the harmonic frequency of the component which is to be measured and read the value indicated in dBm (for example, it is desired to measure the second harmonic.
-The cursor is adjusted to 0,400 MHz and read the value indicated in dBm.
+The cursor is adjusted to 0,400 MHz and the value indicated in dBm is read.
 Because the second harmonic is measured, the measured value will represent A_2 expressed in dBm.
 These notations are used in the calculations below.
-When the cursor indicates HIGH or LOW it means that it has been set a higher or a lower value of the maximum frequency, respectively, of the minimum frequency that can be viewed on the analyzer screen, which means that the analyzer centre frequency must be changed to a higher value, respectively smaller value.
+When the cursor indicates HIGH or LOW it means that a higher or a lower value of the maximum frequency has been set, respectively, of the minimum frequency that can be viewed on the analyzer screen, which means that the analyzer centre frequency must be changed to a higher value, respectively smaller value.